jonasoesch/mortality/README.md

 ## Structure of the project

-The project explores the effects of different styles of animated and non-animated transitions of reader.
+The project explores the effects of different styles of animated and non-animated transitions of the reader.
 We call these scenarios:

 |                | Measure walk | Measure walk | Dialogue |
 | -------------- | ------------ | ------------ | -------- |